When it comes to financial and money related topics, the Bible has a lot to say about greed.

 - Be generous is a remedy to greed and is a reflection of God’s generosity toward us.

 - Gaining wealth at the expense of relationships is foolish.
+This is frequently referred to unjust gain in different versions.

 - Greed stirs up conflict.